Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 • Total subscribers: 282.7 million (+14%)

-In Q4 2024, Netflix projected earnings per share of 4.20 USD, with revenue expected to reach 10.12 billion USD, representing annual revenue growth of 15%.
-The total number of subscribers was forecast to increase by 8.2 million, reaching approximately 290.9 million.
+In Q4 2024, Netflix projected earnings per share of 4.20 USD, with revenue of 10.12 billion USD, representing annual revenue growth of 15%.
+The total number of subscribers was forecast to increase by 8.2 million to approximately 290.9 million.

 The company anticipated that its advertising revenue would double in 2025, driven by a 150% increase in advertising commitments secured during 2024.
 Despite the upbeat forecast, Netflix noted that advertising was not expected to become a primary revenue driver in the near term.
 This guidance highlighted the company’s ongoing efforts to strengthen its position in the streaming market and diversify its revenue streams.